Indigenous Child Welfare Class Action

 This class action is part of a series of similar cases being advanced by Murphy Battista LLP and a consortium of other law firms from across Canada, brought against Canada and the governments of some provinces.
 For further information about the series of cases as a whole, see: https://millenniumscoopcan.ca/.

-Who does this class action affect?
+Who does the class action affect?

 Who are the lawyers?